-- Provided the plans meet minimum recommendations as stated in Table 4, they should take precedence. - Locally available materials may be acceptable for backfill use, but must meet one of the acceptable soil classifications outlined in Table 4. - Some compaction effort should be taken with Class 1 materials where voids are eliminated by knifing under and around pipe or by some other technique. - Sand/gravel mixes and other Class II materials must be compacted to a minimum of 90% standard Proctor density, respectively. - Non-cohesive sand, inorganic silts, and gravelly, sandy or silty clays, and other Class III and IV materials are not permitted. - Flowable fill is another acceptable backfill material.
+- Provided the plans meet minimum recommendations as stated in Table 4, they should take precedence. - Locally available materials may be acceptable for backfill use, but must meet one of the acceptable soil classifications outlined in Table 4. - Class I materials can be dumped around pipe.
+Voids must be eliminated by knifing under and around pipe or by some other technique. - Non-cohesive sand, sand/gravel mixes and other Class II and III materials must be compacted to a minimum of 85% and 90% standard Proctor density, respectively. - Inorganic silts, and gravelly, sandy or silty clays, and other Class IV materials are not permitted. - Flowable fill is another acceptable backfill material.
 Misalignment or flotation may occur unless added precautions are taken, such as anchoring the pipe or pouring the flowable fill in lifts. - See appendix for references to additional product specific resources that may be used when installing corrugated plastic pipe.